 Diamond clarity is something significant while picking out a ring, however, we tend to focus on several things and then on this.
 And, at times, we tend to forget about it too.
 That’s also because we aren’t trained professionals choosing rings.

 However, now that you’re here let us tell you it is vital for you to check out the diamond clarity grade for sure.
-As the carats and shape are important, checking the clarity diamond scale is equally important, and it profoundly impacts the price of your ring.
+As the carats and shape are important, checking the diamond clarity chart is equally important, and it profoundly impacts the price of your ring.

 While checking out the diamond clarity, there are quite a few technicalities, and we shall guide you through the same.
 Let’s answer your questions one by one.

 Diamond clarity refers to how pure and rare a stone truly is.
-On the clarity diamond scale, the purity is checked of the diamond.
+On the diamond clarity chart, the purity is checked of the diamond.

 Beyond all, let’s understand that you’ll rarely find an utterly pure diamond.
 But the diamond with a lower number of inclusions is something that is preferred as it appears to be more beautiful.
 It is just that as pure as it is, the more apparent it gets.
 Also, diamonds with minimal or no inclusions are priced at a higher rate, though most inclusions are not visible to the naked eye.

-The clarity grade scale is the same scale that helps us grade how pure the diamond is.
-This scale is universal, and it was established by the Gemological Institute of America (GIA).
+The diamond clarity scale is the same scale that helps us grade how pure the diamond is.
+The diamond clarity scale is universal, and it was established by the Gemological Institute of America (GIA).

 This clarity scale is used to set prices of the same.
 Of course, a flawless diamond would be priced exceptionally higher than a diamond with multiple inclusions.
 But let us remind you that microscopic inclusions are hardly visible to the naked eye.

 The diamond clarity grading is determined by testing the size, type, quantity of diamond, and most importantly, where the inclusion is on the stone and how that impacts the look.
 All of these things together determine the grading.